torvalds/linux/Documentation/firmware-guide/acpi/acpi-lid.rst

 reliable.
 However, there are exceptions.
 In order to work with these exceptional buggy platforms, special restrictions and exceptions should be taken into account.
-This document describes the restrictions and the exceptions of the Linux ACPI lid device driver.
+This document describes the restrictions and the exceptions of the GNU/Linux ACPI lid device driver.

 Restrictions of the returning value of the _LID control method